ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## interserver_http_credentials {#server-settings-interserver-http-credentials}

 A username and a password used to connect to other servers during [replication](../../engines/table-engines/mergetree-family/replication.md).
-Also the server authenticate other replicas using these credentials.
+Also the server authenticates other replicas using these credentials.
 So, `interserver_http_credentials` must be the same for all replicas in a cluster.

 By default, if `interserver_http_credentials` section is omitted, authentication is not used during replication.